nordlow/memoizer/README.md

 ## Default

-Assert that inputs are not changed during execution
+Assert that inputs are not changed during execution.

 ## Optional